Publications and publication types

 The <numbering>

-element applies numbering schemes to a PSML document that has a specific document label.
+element applies numbering schemes to a PSML document and can apply additional numbering schemes for documents that have a specific document label.
+See the example below.
 Without this element, there is no generation of numbers in the publication.
 The <numbering>

 element supports the following optional attributes: